“Can’t wait for more in this series!” — 5-star Amazon review

-Khel has been sent to protect Paige and bring her to the Coalition spaceship orbiting Earth.
-He has no idea what he’s in for when he approaches the incredibly independent and intractable Earthling.
+Khel’s assignment to bring Paige Sloan to the Coalition spaceship orbiting Earth should be simple, if only she would comply.
+She’s determined to unravel the truth behind the Tau Ceti’s presence on Earth, even though they’ve killed everyone else who knows where her samples were taken.
 Her passion for her planet is strong enough to burn down the walls he’s created in himself to be the perfect Sadirian soldier—and it lights a flame of desire in him unlike any he’s ever known.

 Paige led Khel to the back of the bus and sat near the window.
 He filled the space at her side, his sheer size a comforting presence.
 It would be hard for any “Tau Ceti” to see her past Khel, let alone attack her.